haenaylee/haenaylee.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 Hi there, I'm Haena!
 I'm a mechanical engineer working to advance 'human-centered biomedical engineering.'
 I aim to develop equitable and accessible healthcare technologies that understand the needs of patients and clinicians to provide the most optimal personalized care.
+My main technical skills include computational modeling, coding, and experimental testing.
+I'm also a decent public speaker (or so they say!).

 For the past three years, I worked as a Research Engineer II in the <a href='https://www.hss.edu/biomechanics-research-staff.asp'>Department of Biomechanics</a> at the Hospital for Special Surgery in NYC.
 Prior to that, I graduated from Cornell University with a B.S. and M.Eng in Mechanical Engineering.

-My main technical skills include computational methods (CAD, FEA, CFD, ML, programming) and experimental methods (motion capture, mechanical testing, fabrication, manufacturing).
-I'm also a decent public speaker.

 Outside of work, I love to <a href='https://www.librarything.com/catalog/haenaylee'>read</a>, <a href='projects/drawing'>draw</a>, play video games, and take care of my two cats and 70+ plants.
 I'm also constantly thinking of creative ways to design and renovate my living spaces.
 My long-term dreams include creating schools in rural areas, creating a cat sanctuary with my mom, and operating a vintage coffee/book/flower shop as a safe space for people in my community.